Federal judge: McGahn must comply with House subpoena

 Published Tuesday, November 26, 2019 1:33AM EST

-WASHINGTON -- A federal judge on Monday ordered former White House counsel Donald McGahn to appear before Congress in a setback to President Donald Trump's effort to keep his top aides from testifying.
+WASHINGTON -- A federal judge has ordered former White House counsel Donald McGahn to appear before Congress in a setback to U.S. President Donald Trump's effort to keep his top aides from testifying.

 The outcome could lead to renewed efforts by House Democrats to compel testimony from other high-ranking officials, including former national security adviser John Bolton.